TUdby/RSA-Educational/README.md

 </p>

-(NOTE: To encrypt like this you need the primes to break apart the numbers, which defeats the point of RSA, but this thought exercise helps us move into he decryption with CRT process.
+(NOTE: To encrypt like this you need the primes to break apart the numbers, which defeats the point of RSA, but this thought exercise will help us move into he decryption with CRT process.
 So real world encryption will stay the same as it was in basic RSA, but we are going to develop a better way to decrypt.)